-(g) Distances are for a passenger vehicle under stopped condition measured from a point on the minor road 15 (feet) from the edge of pavement of the major road making a left turn maneuver onto a main road with no stopping requirement and may require additional distance for a larger design vehicle.
+- (g) Distances are for a passenger vehicle under stopped condition measured from a point on the minor road 15 (feet) from the edge of pavement of the major road making a left turn maneuver onto a main road with no stopping requirement and may require additional distance for a larger design vehicle.
 Speed shown (mph) is the speed the vehicle is traveling along the main road and the distance shown (feet) is from the side road to the vehicle on the main road.
 Intersections that do not meet minimum distance may require an advisory intersection and speed sign.
-Object 3.5 ft, Driver Eye Height 3.5 ft.
+Object 3.5 ft, Driver Eye Height 3.5 ft. - (h) Distances should be adjusted for grades more than 3%.
+New intersections shall meet at least minimum Intersection Sight Distance. - (i) Additional guidance may be found in The Green Book.